William Hulme (British Army officer): Otuihu

+Thomas Bernard Collinson, RE, commented in 1853, that: "It was unnecessary to destroy his pah; but there is no doubt Colonel Hulme was actuated by feelings of humanity.
+The character for gallantry he obtained, even during this short campaign, is a sufficient proof of that."

+Puketutu

+Hulme also commanded the military forces during the attack on Heke's pā, Te Kahika, at Puketutu (sometimes called Te Mawhe and Okaihau) on the northeast side of Lake Ōmāpere.
+In May 1845 Heke's pā was attacked by troops from the 58th, 96th and 99th Regiments with Royal Marines and a Congreve rocket unit.
+In parallel operations elsewhere, on 7 May, Lieutenant George Phillpotts, RN, with seamen of HM Ships North Star and Hazard, burnt five small villages belonging to Heke, broke up two large canoes and brought off two large ones.
+On 9 May, a party under Mr. Lane broke up two large canoes and carried off four boats taken from Kororāreka.

-The colonial forces arrived at Heke's pā at Puketutu on 7 May 1845.
+The military forces arrived at Heke's pā at Puketutu on 7 May 1845.
 Lieutenant Colonel Hulme and his second in command Major Cyprian Bridge made an inspection of Heke's pā and found it to be quite formidable.
 Lacking any better plan they decided on a frontal assault the following day.
 Te Ruki Kawiti and his warriors attacked the colonial forces as they approached the pā, with Heke and his warriors firing from behind the defences of the pā.
 There followed a savage and confused battle.
 Eventually the discipline and cohesiveness of the British troops began to prevail and the Māori were driven back inside the pā.
+But they were by no means beaten, far from it, as without artillery the British had no way to breach the defences of the pā.
+Hulme decided to disengage and withdraw his force to Kerikeri.
+They transferred to the North Star, Slains Castle, Velocity and Albert, and sailed for Auckland on Sunday, 11 May.

+On 15 May, the remaining force of Major Bridge, 200 men and 8 marines, along with Tāmati Wāka Nene and his warriors, attacked Te Kapotai pā at Waikare by night; the inhabitants evacuating the pā with little resistance.
+Property said to have been stolen from Kororāreka and elsewhere was believed to have been concealed in dense bush, making it impossible to find.
+Phillpotts took away several boats.

-But they were by no means beaten, far from it, as without artillery the British had no way to overcome the defences of the pā.
-Hulme decided to disengage and retreat back to the Bay of Islands.
-Hulme returned to Auckland, and from the arrival of additional troops in June 1845, was superseded in command of the forces in New Zealand by Lieutenant Colonel Henry Despard, 99th Regiment, a soldier who did very little to inspire any confidence in his troops.
+From the arrival of additional troops in June 1845, Hulme was superseded in command of the forces in New Zealand by Lieutenant Colonel Henry Despard, 99th Regiment, a soldier who did very little to inspire any confidence in his troops.